Relying Party Onboarding & Launch Process

 • Any direct registration processes required by the provider

-Before enabling production traffic, a structured testing plan should be established, including:
+Before enabling production traffic, establish a structured testing plan.

 • Environment scope (sandbox vs production)

-• Availability of test credentials or testers via our Testing Network
+• Availability of test credentials or testers via the Testing Network

 • Validation criteria for success and failure cases

-Based on testing results, final updates may include:
+Based on testing results, make any final updates before go-live.

 • Provider configuration changes